 - FERPA prevents documents created by the Disability Student Services from being released to an outside third party without the written consent of the student.

 - Faculty do not have access to student disability files.

 - Neither disabilities nor accommodations are noted on transcripts or diplomas

-Disability Student Services is committed to ensuring that all information regarding a student remains confidential as permitted by law.
+Student Disability Services is committed to ensuring that all information regarding a student remains confidential as permitted by law.
 This information may include grades, biographical history, disability information and case notes.
-No one has immediate access to the student files in the DSS except authorized staff.
+No one has immediate access to the student files in the SDS except authorized staff.
 University faculty and staff do not have the right nor need to access diagnostic or other information regarding a student's disability-related needs.
 Information may be released with a signed consent from the student for educational purposes or in emergency cases, such as a direct threat to self or others.

 In regards to other issues, which may be outside the purview of Disability Services, we will be glad to counsel with the student and make any appropriate referrals.